smirarab/iplant-agave-sdk/docs/iplant-first-app-job.md

 Running a job with Agave
 ========================

 Agave is a RESTFUL API, and as such, is meant to be interacted with via web applications or software libraries.
 However, you can easily run jobs by posting a properly configured JSON to the apps service.
 We will now go through the details of running an instance of the samtools-sort-0.1.19 app registered in the development tutorial.
 Go ahead and copy the example samtools-sort job to a local directory.
-You won't need to edit it assuming you have an application available named samtools-sort-0.1.19, but you may want to have it as a reference or edit some of its parameters.
+You will need edit this file to change the *softwareName* from *samtools-sort-0.1.19* to the APP_ID you created when you registered your own samtools-sort app.

 ```sh
 cp $IPLANT_HOME_SDK/examples/samtools-sort-job.json .
 ```

-You can open it in a text editor, or follow along here as we dissect the elements of an Agave job specification.
+Follow along in the file as we dissect the elements of an Agave job specification:

 ```json
 {